Welcome to Wansui

 "Fuiyoh!
 This skewer is delicious!
 What is it?"

-"Rule number one of Wanshui, saai lo, never ask what's in the meat."
+"Rule number one of Wansui, saai lo, never ask what's in the meat."

-A butcher who came to Wanshui to sell meat which is illegal in the rest of Doma, such as dog, monkey, and a long forbidden local delicacy... namazu.
+A butcher who came to Wansui to sell meat which is illegal in the rest of Doma, such as dog, monkey, and the ever elusive talkign catfish.
 He has three fingers on his left hand, which he claims is the result of an accident involving a meat hook.

 Ma Yutao